2018 Massachusetts gubernatorial election: Background

 Charlie Baker was elected in 2014 by a slim margin over then-Attorney General Martha Coakley; however, he was consistently rated as one of the most popular governors in the country.
-Some Democrats, including Congressman Mike Capuano and Speaker of the House Bob DeLeo publicly speculated they may vote for Baker over the eventual Democratic nominee.
+Some Democrats, including Congressman Mike Capuano and Speaker of the House Bob DeLeo publicly, speculated that they might vote for Baker over the eventual Democratic nominee.
 Speculated candidates such as Attorney General Maura Healey, Congressman Joe Kennedy, former state senator Dan Wolf, and Boston Mayor Marty Walsh all declined to be candidates, leaving no prominent Democrats to challenge Baker, which was seen as a necessary prerequisite to mount a formidable challenge to him.

 Because Evan Falchuk received more than 3% of the vote in the 2014 gubernatorial election, the United Independent Party gained official status.
 Falchuck had stated that he would "certainly" run for office in 2018.
 In 2016, however, the UIP lost its official party status after it failed to register 1% of Massachusetts voters as members.
 Falchuk later left the UIP and registered as a Democrat in early 2017.